meltano/hub/singer/docs.md

 #### Batch

 This capability is currently in development by the [Singer Working Group](https://github.com/MeltanoLabs/Singer-Spec-Working-Group) to align on a consistent approach for supporting batch sync messages in the Spec or as part of its officially supported patterns.
 The capability, which was inspired by [Wise’s Fast Sync feature](https://github.com/transferwise/pipelinewise/tree/e0a8ee15c05f019916f5400158b81de72cf33dc8/pipelinewise/fastsync), has the goal of bypassing some of the performance limitations inherent to the Singer Spec by using the optimized import/export features of modern data warehouses (Snowflake, Redshift, etc.).
+For example if a tap and target both had batch support the tap could theoretically know to directly write records to csv files somewhere (i.e. S3) in an ideal format for the target to import, ultimately skipping most of the piping step.
 Taking this approach allows connectors to improve performance by both using the source and/or target’s most optimized technique for importing and exporting data while also avoiding the additional costs of serializing, deserializing, and piping each record.
 Join the issue conversation [here](https://gitlab.com/meltano/sdk/-/issues/9)!

 ## Architecture